Juan-Jones/earnonlinemoney/content/blog/make-money-on-youtube.md

 ### Promoting Your Merchandise

-* Showcase Products in Videos: Wear or use your merch in your videos.
+Showcase Products in Videos: Wear or use your merch in your videos.

-* Include Merch Links: Add links to your store in video descriptions and on your channel page.
+Include Merch Links: Add links to your store in video descriptions and on your channel page.

-* Create Dedicated Merch Videos: Introduce new products or offer behind-the-scenes looks at the design process.
+Create Dedicated Merch Videos: Introduce new products or offer behind-the-scenes looks at the design process.

-## Crowdfunding: Direct Support from Your Fans
+## Crowdfunding Platforms

 Crowdfunding platforms like Patreon, Ko-fi, and Buy Me a Coffee allow fans to support you through one-time donations or monthly subscriptions.
-These platforms often offer additional perks, similar to channel memberships, which can incentivize fans to contribute regularly.
+These [crowdfunding sites] often offer additional perks, similar to channel memberships, which can incentivize fans to contribute regularly.

 ### Setting Up a Successful Crowdfunding Campaign

-* Offer Value: Provide exclusive content, early access, or other rewards for supporters.
+Offer Value: Provide exclusive content, early access, or other rewards for supporters.

-* Promote Your Campaign: Mention your crowdfunding page in videos, descriptions, and social media.
+Promote Your Campaign: Mention your crowdfunding page in videos, descriptions, and social media.

-* Engage with Supporters: Show appreciation through shoutouts, private messages, or special events.
+Engage with Supporters: Show appreciation through shoutouts, private messages, or special events.

 ## Utilizing Affiliate Marketing